About Genevieve Staudt

 As a teacher of teachers, Genevieve Staudt had a lasting effect on generations of Elmhurst students.

-After 29 years of service, Elmhurst College President Robert C. Stanger wrote in his retirement announcement about the significant role Staudt played in teacher education on campus, “She responded to an invitation to become assistant professor of education at Elmhurst College during the administration of President Timothy Lehmann, and thus helped to lay the foundation for the excellent program of teacher education for which our school has become known.”
+After 29 years of service, Elmhurst University President Robert C. Stanger wrote in his retirement announcement about the significant role Staudt played in teacher education on campus, “She responded to an invitation to become assistant professor of education at Elmhurst University during the administration of President Timothy Lehmann, and thus helped to lay the foundation for the excellent program of teacher education for which our school has become known.”

-President Stanger’s description of Dean Staudt as a “teacher of teachers” is especially salient given the goals of the Institute for Teacher Leadership at Elmhurst College, which began through an endowed chair in her honor.
+President Stanger’s description of Dean Staudt as a “teacher of teachers” is especially salient given the goals of the Institute for Teacher Leadership at Elmhurst University, which began through an endowed chair in her honor.
 Through the Staudt Chair, Professor Debra Meyer Ph.D., sought to honor her by supporting teachers who are leaders within their schools and the profession.

-The Institute was created to serve as a regional location for promoting teacher leadership preparation and development while involving Elmhurst College graduates, current students and faculty; working with school partners, state and national organizations; providing professional development for teachers and school principals in new leadership models; and advocating for policies to optimize the number and quality of “teacher of teachers” in every school.
+The Institute was created to serve as a regional location for promoting teacher leadership preparation and development while involving Elmhurst University graduates, current students and faculty; working with school partners, state and national organizations; providing professional development for teachers and school principals in new leadership models; and advocating for policies to optimize the number and quality of “teacher of teachers” in every school.